Sachin-Kashyap/crm-bulk-action-platform/README.md

 }
 ```

-In future, if we need to add bulk update functionality for other entities as well, it will require very minimal changes to add the support for other entities too.
+In future, if we need to add bulk update functionality for other entities as well, it will require very minimal changes to add the support for other entities too. `entitiesToUpdate` field will be dynamically checked against correct DTO based on `entityType` value, we received in the payload.

 ### Example of DTOs for other entities: